rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/2-app-of-apps.md

 We need a way to bundle up all of our applications and deploy them into each environment.
 Each PetBattle application has its own Git repository and Helm chart, making it easier to code and deploy independently from other apps.

 A developer can get the same experience and end result installing an application chart using `helm install` as our fully automated pipeline.
-This is important from a useability perspective.
+This is important from a usability perspective.
 Argo CD has great support for all sorts of packaging formats that suit Kubernetes deployments, `Kustomize`, `Helm`, as well as just raw YAML files.
 Because Helm is a template language, we can mutate the Helm chart templates and their generated Kubernetes objects with various values allowing us to configure them with a custom configuration per environment.

 We deploy each of our applications using an Argo CD `application` definition.
 We use one Argo CD `application` definition for every environment in which we wish to deploy the application.
-We make use of Argo CD `app of apps pattern` to bundle all of these all up; some might call this an application suite or a system!
-In PetBattle we generate the app-of-apps definitions using a Helm chart.
+We make use of Argo CD `app-of-apps pattern` to bundle all of these up; some might call this an application suite or a system!
+In Pet Battle we generate the app-of-apps definitions using a Helm chart.

 ### Deploying Pet Battle - Keycloak

 > In this exercise we'll deploy PetBattle and a supporting piece of tech it uses (Keycloak) using the same pattern.
 We'll deploy PetBattle to two environments - `test` and `stage` by configuring the values files in `pet-battle/stage/values.yaml` && `pet-battle/test/values.yaml`

-1. In your IDE - open `tech-exercises/values.yaml` file at the root of this project and **swap** `enabled: false` to `enabled: true` as shown below for each of the app-of-pb definitions:
+1. In your IDE - open `tech-exercise/values.yaml` file at the root of this project and **swap** `enabled: false` to `enabled: true` as shown below for each of the app-of-pb definitions:

     <div class="highlight" style="background: #f7f7f7">
     <pre><code class="language-yaml">